Kartik-Dixit-11/Classification-ANN/README.md

-##cClassification Model for Wine Quality Predictions
-use model.pkl to test pre built Model
+Classification Model for Wine Quality Predictions use model.pkl to test pre built Model